 Additional seminars, workshops and concerts with BCMG (Birmingham Contemporary Music Group) are an integral and quality part of the course.
 Attendance is required (10% of the final mark) and one mark will be subtracted for each unjustified absence.
 Bona fide membership of New Music Ensemble so as to develop an understanding of twentieth century performance practices is also required.

-Attainment of 50% in the first study assessment of second year Critical Musicology module is a prerequisite for admission to this module.
+- Attainment of 52% in Year 2 Solo Performance is a prerequisite for admission to this module.

 Occasional seminars on stagecraft and programming.